Last Updated on

 Generally, professional steam irons are going to share a few basic features.
 They’ll have a stainless steel, ceramic, of blended soleplate with 400 microholes for steam.

 The handle will be ergonomic and it will likely have a digital setting readout of some kind (though that’s not a requirement).
 It will be between 3 and 4 pounds, what I’ve set as about the optimum weight (not too light you have to press hard, not too heavy it’s cumbersome and uncomfortable to use).

 A professional steam iron needs settings for every kind of fabric, a steam burst (usually), and it needs to heat up fast and produce steam for long enough to get the job done.

 You should be able to fill it up, turn it on, and get to work in under a minute, and go for about 20-30 on a single refill.

 Additionally, it needs to not sputter or drip, and an auto off feature is nearly a must (with one major exception here).

-Price will vary between about $50 and up to $200.
+Price will vary.
 The price here isn’t as much the issue as whether the price is fair for what you’re getting.
 There are a lot of overpriced options out there.
 Basically, everything on this list is valued as far as what you get for the price, not so much detracting or adding points if it’s expensive or cheap.